Snimm/Heatmap-Generation/README.md

 *Implementation Strategy:*

 1. **Mock Thermal Data Generation:**
    - Before creating heatmaps, it's crucial to have mock thermal data.
-I employed various methods to generate synthetic data, including sinusoidal_with_noise-based generation, and gradient generation.
+I employed various methods to generate synthetic data, including `sinusoidal_with_noise-based` generation, and `gradient` generation.
 This diverse set of data allowed for a more robust testing environment.

 2. **Missing Value Handling:**
    - I anticipated that in real-world scenarios, thermal data might have missing values.
 To address this, I wrote a program to identify missing values in the mock thermal data and used linear interpolation to approximate those values based on the neighborhood.
 This step ensures a more complete dataset for heatmap generation.
+   - I also created a unit test to make sure the missing values are filled appropriately.

 3. **Data description Generation:**
    - I used the various function of numpy library to extract descripton about the data.
 This can be used to gain insight into data along with heatmap.